yidir213/ML_backend/README.md

 **Flexibility:** The website is designed to handle different datasets not only the Iris dataset and is adaptable to multiple other machine learning classification models other than SVM.

-### Note for First-Time Use of the website
+### Note for First-Time Use of the [website](https://yidir-ml-project.netlify.app/)

 If you're using the site for the first time, please allow a few moments for the initial server response.
-The servers start up upon the first API call, so the initial access might take a bit longer as they initialize.
-Subsequent interactions will be more responsive once the server started.
+The server start up upon the first API call, so the initial access might take a bit longer as it initializes.
+Subsequent interactions will be more responsive once the server has started.